Clare Romano: Biography

-Romano earned her bachelor of fine arts degree in painting at Cooper Union School of Art in New York City from 1939-43.
+Romano earned her bachelor of fine arts degree in painting at Cooper Union School of Art in New York City from 1939 to 1943.
 She credits peers in her painting, drawing, and two-dimensional design classes, Morris Kantor, Sidney Delevante, and Carol Harrison, with having the greatest influence on her path of artistic endeavors career.
 After graduation, Romano worked for Herbert Bayer as his personal assistant to his private studio in New York City.
 Here Romano painted the covers for pharmaceutical brochures and managed the finished artwork for Fortune magazine, Container Corporation illustrations, and advertisements.
 Romano took six months leave to join her husband John Ross at an army training base in Louisiana after just one year of working for Bayer.
 Then returned to New York City by request of Bayer when Ross' unit was sent overseas to Italy in February 1945.
 Romano was given a higher position upon her return by becoming a staff artist for fashion and perfume accounts.

 Upon John Ross' cultural exposure of Italian country and art, in 1949 Ross was able to utilize his GI Bill to return with Romano in order for both artists to partake in studying at the Ecole de Beaux-Arts in Fontainebleau, France for two months.
 Continuing their stay, they then traveled throughout Europe for the following seven months.
 Their influence and admirability of Italy continued later in their lives as they held printmaking workshops for the Pratt Institute in Venice summer program starting in 1988.
 Upon Ross and Romano's return to New York in 1950, Romano was invited to take lithography lessons at the Creative Lithography Workshop from Robert Blackburn, a high school friend of Ross.
 This medium was new to Romano as her educational sequence at Cooper Union did not include printmaking.
 Her talent within the medium was quickly notable as her first piece, Eglise de St. Martin (1950) won a purchase award from the Brooklyn Museum of Art.
 Romano continued her practice of printmaking throughout the next decade, teaching herself woodcut, etching, and collagraphy.
 She earned a Louis Comfort Tiffany grant for printmaking at the Instituto Statele d' Arte in Florence, Italy, the fall of 1958 through the summer of 1959.